Future Chippenham - Urban Expansion and Road Building

 HIF Bid Documents and Appendices released under FOI

-The bid submitted in March 2019 which was successfully awarded the £75M of funding to build the infrastructure for the 7,500 houses in prospect is available (minus appendices, and slightly redacted) towards the bottom of the Future Chippenham page.
+The bid submitted in March 2019 which was successfully awarded the £75M of funding to build the infrastructure for the 7,500 houses in prospect is available (minus appendices, and slightly redacted) here.

 Some appendices obtained via FOI request are available by following links below, under Appendix number.
 A full list of the Appendices is here.